ethereum/remix-ide/docs/slither.md

 ![](images/a-slither-analysis-success-remixd.png)

-If one want to run the analysis only for Slither, deselect `Select all` checkbox and click on `Run`.
+To only run Slither Analysis, deselect `Select all` checkbox and click on `Run`.
 Now it will show only the Slither Analysis report.

 ![](images/a-slither-analysis-only.png)